 The vice president for research and health sciences is responsible for policies and services that support the University's research and economic development activities.
-Serving under the vice president for research and health sciences are the deans of the health sciences colleges (i.e., School of Medicine, College of Nursing, College of Pharmacy, Arnold School of Public Health, and College of Social Work).
+Serving under the vice president for research and health sciences are the deans of the health sciences colleges.

 The vice president for student affairs and dean of students provides leadership and supervision for the staff and programs of the division of student affairs, and serves as a liaison between students and the university administration.
+The vice president also serves as vice provost for academic support.